 On April 8th we are leaving for a 4-5 month trip around the world.
-Our stops will include New Zealand, Australia, the Philippines, Southeast Asia, and Europe.
+Our stops will include the Cook Islands, New Zealand, Australia, Southeast Asia, and Europe.
 In case you are wondering I AM FREAKING OUT WITH EXCITEMENT!!!!!

 When we first got married I was so excited to do EVERYTHING together.
 I couldn’t wait.
 I worked at a coffee shop and I told a friend of mine that I was even going to start working with Graham (as a self-employed window washer).
 “This is a terrible idea.” he said.

 I’m not sure if it was my inability to clean things, or the fact that I wanted to spend 24 hours a day with only one person that tipped him off.

 Now before I start this, let me just tell you, I’ve been running for 3 months.
 I am similar to that lady who ranted on Facebook about how parenting isn’t an excuse to not shower and have crumbs under the couch– and she has exactly one 2-week-old infant.
 We’ve all been collectively giggling while we sip our wine, and fist bumping thinking of toddlers running through Cheerrios on her freshly vacuumed carpet.
 I was thinking of emailing her to see if she could come shave my legs for me.